It's 3 AM. Your brain won't shut off.

 The intention is good.
 The result is paralyzing.

 Your Enneagram type determines WHAT triggers your overthinking and WHAT thoughts loop.
-Understanding this is everything.
+This is the key to unlocking the pattern.

 Two types of overthinking: